awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_1/5-failover/5.1-restore/_index.en.md

 ### Restore RDS Database

 {{% notice info %}}
-If you are running this workshop as part of an instructor led workshop, the RDS has already been restored to the **N. California (us-west-1)** region due to time constraints.  **Please review the steps in this section so you understand how the restore should work and then continue with the Configure Security Group Section below**.
+If you are running this workshop as part of an instructor led workshop, the RDS has already been restored to the **N. California (us-west-1)** region due to time constraints.  **Please review the steps in this section so you understand how the restore should work and then continue with the Launch EC2 Section below**.
 This means that you will not be able to verify your cart items were successfully restored to the secondary region when we get to that section.
 {{% /notice  %}}

 1.1 Click [AWS Backup](https://us-west-1.console.aws.amazon.com/backup/home?region=us-west-1#/) to navigate to the dashboard in the **N. California (us-west-1)** region.